dragonflyoss/Dragonfly/docs/user_guide/monitoring.md

 Currently metrics become an important part of observability.
 As for monitoring Dragonfly, we recommend you to use Prometheus.

-In Dragonfly project, there are two long-running process: supernode and dfdaemon.
-Both of these two components expose its metrics via `/metrics` endpoint, so Prometheus can get metrics from these two components.
+In Dragonfly project, there are two long-running processes: supernode and dfdaemon.
+Each of the components expose its metrics via `/metrics` endpoint, so Prometheus can get metrics from each component.
 We will also support dfget metrics in the future.
-As for current metrics, you can check out this docs.
+As for current metrics, you can check out [metrics](metrics.md).

 ## How to set up Prometheus